Jason2Brownlee/Quake2BotArchive/README.md

 ### Acknowledgements
 This archive would not be as complete as it is without the generousness help from the Quake community.

-Special thank you to: Daniel Ramsay.
+Special thank you to: Daniel Ramsay aka "SGC-Puffy".